This post may contain affiliate links. Please read my disclaimer for more information.

 The most expensive coffee maker is still ‘the Makita’ that doesn’t come with a battery.
 The Makita coffee maker, battery, and charger can cost you $200-$250 (The coffee maker is $100 and separate charger and battery can cost you $100-$150)

-In case of traveling, the smaller the coffee maker is, the better it is to carry around.
+In the case of traveling, the smaller the coffee maker is, the easier it is to carry around.
 As discussed, portable coffee makers usually have a bottle shape and also similar size.
 They can weigh anywhere between 500ml-1kg.

 The standard height of any bottle-shaped coffee maker usually falls between 7in-15in.
 The Makita coffee maker has a height of 17 inches; the rest have an average size of 12″.

 How much does your portable espresso machine weigh?

 Portable coffee makers are very lightweight.
 As stated, they will weigh anywhere between 500g-1kg (more or less.)

 The total weight of Makita is 2 to 3 pounds(without water), and it comes with an oversized handle that supports the weight quickly, and you can carry it around without worrying too much.

 It’s best to ration your coffee and set some ground rules before you go ahead and carry a large grinder, coffee brewer, and stock pre-ground/fresh coffee beans inside your bag.

 Portability is the key to trekking.
 While in the wilderness, the last thing you’d want is to drag unnecessary luggage along.

 Seal your coffee so that it stays fresh